 PrivateVPN only offers four UK servers (all located in England) but is fast enough to stream HD content with no noticeable buffering.
 It can unblock BBC iPlayer, ITV Hub, All 4, and even permits access to the British Netflix library, something many other VPNs struggle to do.

 Up to six simultaneous connections are allowed per account.
-This VPN offers 256-bit encryption, a kill switch, a no-logs policy, and protection against IPv6 and DNS leaks.
+This VPN offers 256-bit encryption, a kill switch, a no-logging policy, and protection against IPv6 and DNS leaks.
 24/7 live chat support is available, albeit with slightly longer response times outside of office hours.
 With your permission, the staff can even take control of your device and set everything up for you.

 PrivateVPN has dedicated apps for MacOS, Windows, Android, and iOS.
 Linux and some routers are also supported but manual configuration is required.